Skip to Main Content

 The library's databases are not censored, meaning that an opinion piece an extremist wrote that was published in a newspaper can be found in the library databases.
 Therefore it is equally important to know how to identify works, authors, publications, or resources with a history of discriminatory and inaccurate science.

-Examples of Bias in Disguise
+Examples of Discrimination in Disguise

 In an effort to not promote the work of those listed here, all links are directed to RationalWiki.
 Please bear in mind that RationalWiki itself is slightly biased, leaning toward liberal ideals.
 You are encouraged to research each of these examples to reach your own conclusions.